BxCppDev/Bayeux/doc/InstallationReports/Cadfaelbrew/Xubuntu14.04-a/cadfaelbrew_xubuntu14.04-a_report-2016-06-23.rst

 (version 4.9) is built and installed (~35 min on this system).
 Geant4 and Root  are also  rather long  to build.
 All  the software  will be installed   in  ``/data3/sw/CadfaelBrew``.
-The full installation uses approximatively 3 GB.
+It takes approximatively 3 GB.

 Install  formulas